library(lme4); library(lmerTest); library(emmeans)

 For the sake of analysis, ‘row’ and ‘col’ variables are used to represent ‘nitrogen’ and ‘Gen’ factors.
 The plot below shows the application of treatments in horizontal and vertical direction in a strip plot design.

-First thing we need to verify is the data types of the variables in data1.
-The ‘rep’, ‘nitro’, and ‘gen’ needs to be a factor/character variables and ‘yield’ should be numeric.
+The ‘rep’, ‘nitro’, and ‘gen’ variables in the data needs to be a factor/character variables and ‘yield’ should be numeric.

 str(data1)